Orthopedic Casts, Braces and Splints

 Childhood Hip Braces

 Specialized hip braces are considered medically necessary for children with hip disorders to stabilize the hip and/or to correct and maintain hip abduction.
-These hip braces are considered experimental and investigational for other indications because their effectiveness for indications other than the one listed above has not been established.
+These hip braces are considered experimental, investigational, or unproven for other indications because their effectiveness for indications other than the one listed above has not been established.

 Example: Pavlik Harness, Frejka Pillow Splint, Friedman Strap